Nauja/moro8/docs/cpu/opcodes/cmp.rst

                 Indirect,Y    CMP ($44),Y   $D1  2   5+

 Bits 7 and 6 of operand are transfered to bit 7 and 6 of SR (N,V);
-the zero-flag is set to the result of operand AND accumulator.
+the zero-flag is set if operand == accumulator.